jmperez81/spring/Examples/spring-utility/src/main/java/container/example1/README.txt

-Every bean in the container has a name, even inner beans (an auto-generated name)
+Every bean in the container has a name, even anonymous beans (an auto-generated name)